-7.6.
-To challenge developers to deliver sustainable development and to sustain the character of the built environment.
+6.5 To challenge developers to deliver sustainable development and to sustain the character of the built environment.
 To conserve valued buildings and building group areas.

-8. Carlyon Parish Housing Statement NDP Housing Requirement
+7. Carlyon Parish Housing Statement NDP Housing Requirement

-- 8.1.
-Cornwall's Local Plan allocates 2,900 houses to St Austell Town and 300 to the rural community network area.
+- 7.1 Cornwall's Local Plan allocates 2,900 houses to St Austell Town and 300 to the rural community network area.
 Carlyon Bay is an essentially rural parish but it abuts St Austell Town and most housing development within the parish is associated with the urban target.
-During the plan period (2010-2017) there have been 3 completions and 764 commitments in the parish.
-A large proportion of the commitments represent two large sites: 200 units on the Gwallon Keys site at Holmbush Road and 511 units at the Carlyon Beach development.
+During the plan period (2010 2017) there have been 3 completions and 764 commitments in the parish.
+A large proportion of the commitments represent two large sites: 200 units on the Gwallan Keys site at Holmbush Road and 511 units at the Carlyon Beach development.
 Cornwall Council has not allocated a separate housing target to Carlyon Parish.
-There is a low level of need on the Housing Needs Register (14 households at 11:17) and there is opportunity for these needs to be met in the developments currently committed and to be delivered through Local Plan Policies 8 Affordable Housing and 9 Rural Exceptions Sites. - 8.2.
-The settlement boundaries for the Tregrehan and Carlyon Wards are the dividing line, or boundary, between areas of built development (the settlement) and rural development (the open countryside).
-(The maps below Figs. 2, 3, 4 and 5 at Appendices 39-42 illustrate the settlement boundaries).
+There is a low level of need on the Housing Needs Register and there is opportunity for these needs to be met in the developments currently committed and to be delivered through Local Plan Policies 8 Affordable Housing and 9 Rural Exceptions Sites. - 7.2. .The settlement boundaries for the Tregrehan and Carlyon ward are the dividing line, or boundary, between areas of built development (the settlement) and rural development (the open countryside).
+(The maps below Figs. 2, 3 and 4 and at Appendix 38 illustrates the settlement boundaries).
 These boundaries are considered to provide capacity for sustainable development within Carlyon Parish through small scale windfall and infill sites, will meet local need and be in general conformity with the Cornwall Local Plan.

-a) Local Plan Housing Target (April 2010 - April 2030) (b) CNA Commitments (April 2010-March 2019) (c) CNA Completions (April 2010 - April 2017) (d) Remainder of Local Plan Housing Figure.
+a) Local Plan Housing Target (April 2010 - April 2030) (b) CNA Commitments (April 2010-March 2019) (c) CNA Completions (April 2010 - April 2017) (d) Remaindat of Local Plan Housing Figure.
 St Austell CNA (Rural) 300 111 320 - (e) Adjusted Pro Rata rate (f) Parish Commitments) (April 2010 March 2019) (g) Parish Completions (April 2010 - March 2019) (h) Parish baseline figure (pro rata of CAN remainder) Carlyon Parish 23% 0 3 -